 Vacation Rentals – Tracy’s Tropical Treasures

 Not only has she included every single thing you could possibly think of needing on a Maui vacation – picnic baskets, robes, espresso machine, wet bar, sound machine, board games, Hana road tour CD, beach umbrella, chairs, coolers, manicure kit, yoga mat, tennis rackets, binoculars, sunscreen, aloe vera, glow-in-the-dark bocce ball, LED rain shower, and tons more – but she goes above and beyond to make sure your stay is a dream come true.
-With three rentals to choose from, you deserve to tropical treasure treat yourself.
+With four rentals to choose from, you deserve to tropical treasure treat yourself.
 Trust me.

 Photos provided by Tracy’s Tropical Treasures.

 Between all the spam, shave ice and mac salad, a fun yoga session might be in order.
 While there are several ways to work up a sweat on Maui – hiking, biking, surfing, stand up paddle boarding, etc. – taking a yoga class in a new place is always a great way to meet people and challenge yourself.
 Infusion Yoga Maui, owned by teacher and yoga extraordinaire Trish Bianco, is located on Maui’s north shore in the small town of Paia.

 Try the island’s only Barre Fusion class, or choose from a variety of yoga classes, including Power Flow, Power Vinyasa, or Gong Restorative, and enjoy a calming (albeit sweaty) experience on Maui before going down the street for a dip in the refreshing Pacific.